 The faculty of the School of Social Ecology believe that some supervised experience in teaching at the university level should be part of the graduate training of all Ph.D. students.
 Ph.D. students accordingly are required to serve as teaching assistants for at least one quarter while graduate students.
-Please see Jean Martínez, Assistant Director for Graduate Student Services, for details.
+Please see the Director of Graduate Student Services for details.
+PSB students are required to serve as teaching assistants for at least two quarters.
 As teaching assistants, graduate students typically hold discussion and/or laboratory sections for students, assist with the preparation and evaluation of student assignments and exams, order and operate audio-visual equipment, and participate in other activities designed to foster students' learning and mastery of the course material.
 Teaching assistants also sometimes give one or more lectures in a class or assist in some other way with the presentation of course material.
 Graduate teaching assistants will not be asked to assume full responsibility for the teaching of a course while serving as a teaching assistant.

 In exceptional instances, when a student enters the graduate program with a significant record of previous teaching experience, the student may petition to have part or the entire teaching requirement waived.
-The petition should be addressed to the Associate Dean and must have the support of student's departmental graduate advisor and faculty advisor, indicated by the advisors' signature on the petition.
+The petition should be addressed to the Social Ecology Associate Dean of Students and must have the support of student's departmental graduate advisor and faculty advisor, indicated by the advisors' signature on the petition.